bennykurz/hook/doc/index.rst

 Welcome to n86io/hook's documentation!
 ======================================

-Integrate on simple way hooks into your code.
+Integrate on simple way hooks into your php-code.

 .. toctree::
    :maxdepth: 2